-From providing help with reading despite a visual impairment, to keeping the deaf included in a group conversation, to helping patients with shaky hands have a meal independently, here are 10 assistive technologies that are helping the disabled get assistance when and where they need it.
+From providing help with reading despite a visual impairment to keeping the deaf included in a group conversation to helping patients with shaky hands have a meal independently, here are five assistive technologies that are helping the disabled get assistance when and where they need it.

 Volunteers will receive notifications or requests for help, and if they are too busy, the app can find someone else to step in and help.
 Each request will trigger a video call to volunteers so they can help the user.

 For people without disabilities, wheelchair ramps and wheelchair-accessible restrooms are not things they notice.

 Many public sites are also not equipped with these facilities.
 This is a source of inconvenience to those who require a wheelchair to move around.

 AXS Map is a crowdsourced map that carries information about wheelchair-accessible ramps and restrooms in public places such as restaurants, hotels, shopping malls, and more.

 The map also carries information about how well-designed these facilities are with the help of star ratings.

 The deaf can communicate via one-on-one conversations using sign language or lip-reading, but about when a group conversation arises?
 Transcence offers a great solution that can still keep the deaf in group conversations.